FrancesCoronel/personal-website-v3/content/posts/2016-05-13-revolutionconf.md

 And I believe [RevolutionConf](https://revolutionconf.com) is taking us one step closer to that.

 <blockquote class="embedly-card" data-card-controls="0"><h4><a href="https://revolutionconf.com">RevolutionConf 2017</a></h4><p>RevolutionConf is a two-day, platform and language agnostic, software development conference being held on June 1-2, 2017 in Virginia Beach, VA.
-We are a 501c3 non-profit that formed specifically for running this and other great events for software developers in the area.</p></blockquote>
+We are a 501c3 nonprofit that formed specifically for running this and other great events for software developers in the area.</p></blockquote>

 <blockquote class="embedly-card" data-card-controls="0"><h4><a href="https://twitter.com/revconf">RevolutionConf (@revconf) | Twitter</a></h4><p>The latest Tweets from RevolutionConf (@revconf).
 May 17-18, 2018 in Virginia Beach, VA.
 Organized by @1kevgriff, @lynnaloo, @erikpmp.
 Virginia Beach, VA</p></blockquote>